flix/book/src/traits.md

 ```

 We have added the `isSingleton` function to the
-`Length` type class, with a default implementation
+`Length` trait, with a default implementation
 that works in general.
 (We also added a new law `singletonMeansOne`; see
 section **Laws**.)